 Please note, this event costs £35, with a discounted rate of £20 for third sector practitioners.
 Lunch will be provided.

-TechTalks is being held in The Auditorium at Brighthelm Centre, North Road, Brighton, East Sussex, BN1 1YD.
+TechTalks is being held in the Main Conference Room of Community Base, Brighton.
 This venue is located in Brighton’s city centre.
 It is a two-minute walk from Brighton Train Station and the town centre, making it easily accessible via public transport such as trains and buses.
 There are also numerous car parking facilities close by, including North Road Car Park and Brighton Train Station car park.

 We hope to see you there.